Published 24 February 2019 ● Last Updated on 27 June 2022

 - Fly less: If you have time and your destinations allows for it, take trains, busses and ferries.
 The carbon emissions of these modes is significantly lower than a plane, in some cases 70-90%.
 While it is easy to find this information in the west (example, Europe’s Eurostar maintains its details here), data might not be readily available for Asian operators.
 Trust the extensive research anyway, and make this choice if you have the resources.

-- Fly economy: First class flies fewer passengers for the same amount of fuel, thereby creating a carbon footprint almost nine times larger than an economy seat.
+- Fly economy: First class flies fewer passengers for the same amount of fuel, thereby creating a carbon footprint almost three times larger than an economy seat.
 Skip it and fly economy instead.

 - Buy carbon offsets (in-house): Many airlines now offer you the option to buy carbon offsets at the time of booking your flight.
 So what exactly do they do with the proceeds?
 Airlines invest this capital in research and implementation to (1) reduce carbon emissions, for example tree planting in areas where it creates a measurable impact (2) encourage new sustainable energy projects like alternate sources of fuel which naturally release lesser CO2 than petroleum based fuels.